-2. John places the event six days before the Passover.
-We also learn from John that Mary and Martha, sisters of Lazarus were in attendance at the supper.
+- 2. John places the event described above as taking place six days before the Passover.
+We also learn from John that Mary and Martha; sisters of Lazarus were in attendance at the supper. - 3.
 John also provided the name of the lady who spread the perfume on the Christ.
 He reveals to us it was Mary, a sister of Lazarus.